fioriathos/gaussian_smoothing/README.txt

     -d_var_dt: the derivative of the variable of interest
     -var_pred: the prediction from GPy
     -err: the variance on the prediction
-    -var: the original input variable [every 3 min for MoMa]
+    -var_raw: the original input variable [every 3 min for MoMa]
-    -time: the new time step
+    -time_se: the new time step with the correct starting time -allhyperinfer.txt
--allhyperinfer.txt
     the file containing all the value of the minimization